huggingface/blog/fine-tune-wav2vec2-english.md

 ### Preprocess Data

-So far, we have not looked at the actual values of the speech signal but just the transcriptio.
+So far, we have not looked at the actual values of the speech signal but just the transcription.
 In addition to sentence, our datasets include two more column names path and audio. path states the absolute path of the audio file.
 Let's take a look.

 ```python
 print(timit[0]["path"])